gadriano11/CryptoClustering/README.md

 ### There is a noticeable overlap between the original and PCA data points for each cluster, which suggests that PCA has preserved the underlying cluster structure of the data.
 ### Outliers are present in both datasets, but the PCA data seems to pull these points slightly towards the center of the clusters, which might indicate a reduction in the influence of outliers after PCA transformation.

+## Summary
-## In summary, the PCA appears to effectively simplify the data without losing the clustering characteristics, as shown by the consistent elbow point in the second image and the overlapping clusters in the first image.
+### In summary, the PCA appears to effectively simplify the data without losing the clustering characteristics, as shown by the consistent elbow point in the second image and the overlapping clusters in the first image.
 The PCA transformation seems to provide a more concise representation of the data, potentially improving computational efficiency and possibly reducing the effect of noise or less informative features.